 22. Malta is a popular filming location for big-budget productions

 Believe it or not, this small island is an attractive destination for big budget movies, with major blockbuster productions shooting on various locations around the islands.
 Scenes in movies like Gladiator, World War Z and Captain Philips as well as TV series like Game of Thrones.
 Check out the full public transport in Malta.
 Impressive!

 23. There are several political parties in Malta, but only two parties divide all seats in parliament.

 In fact, general elections and public referenda are usually won by a small margin.
 The two major parties are the Nationalist Party (PN) and the Labour Party (PL).

 Although divorce and civil marriage were legalised in recent years, abortion remains very much a taboo in Malta, where religion still plays an important part in everyday life.

 25. Spring hunting is still legal in Malta

-Malta is the only country in the EU that still allows (limited) spring time hunting on specific species of birds, with the Maltese government having negotiated a special set of legislations for the country during EU accession talks to protect the hunter minority.
-Hunting is a tradition in Malta and although not widely practiced, hunters hold significant political power, being able to swing an election into one or another party’s favour.
+Malta is the only country in the EU that still allows (limited) springtime hunting on specific species of birds, with the Maltese government having negotiated a special set of legislations for the country during EU accession talks to protect the hunter minority.
+Hunting is a tradition in Malta and although not widely practised, hunters hold significant political power, being able to swing an election into one or another party’s favour.
 A national referendum on spring hunting was held in 2015, during which a significant part of Malta’s population, disgruntled by rampant illegal hunting, were hoping to be able to put an end to the practice.
 Nevertheless, the hunting lobby won the referendum by a small margin.